 The second exception is that some guns use multiple barrels with different chamberings.
 These are called combination guns and they often have two, three, or even four barrels all on the same gun.
 However, such guns are rare, quite expensive, and many become collector’s items.

 The third exception is that some guns have interchangeable barrels or have barrel inserts.
 There are 22LR conversion kits for certain guns that quickly adapt a gun for use with the 22LR rimfire cartridge.
 There are also single shot rifles that will accept barrels in different rifle chamberings such as the Thompson Center G2 Contender.
-Finally, some rifles are built on a modular platform with quick-change barrels.
+Quick-change barrels are an option on some rifles as well.

 So there are in fact some instances where using different calibers (cartridges) in the same gun is possible.
 However, these are exceptions which prove the rule because such guns are specifically designed to be adaptable.
-Most guns on the market are not able to take different cartridges or calibers and function safely, therefore it is best to use the ammunition that matches the gun.
+Most guns on the market are not able to take different cartridges or calibers and function safely.
+The best option for shooting different calibers is to purchase a gun for each caliber you wish to shoot.